sodium MARCO GRILLI

 The final exam grade is determined by the average between the written score (or the average of the mid-term assessment tests) and the oral test score.

-Crystal structures, Bravais lattices, space groups [AM ch.4, ch.
-7] -Reciprocal lattice [AM ch.
+Crystal structures, Bravais lattices [AM ch.4] -Reciprocal lattice [AM ch.
 5] -Diffraction from crystals, structure factor [AM Ch.
 6]

-- Electrons in metals and interaction with the elctromagnetic field (Dielectric function, transport properties of metals): Drude model and Sommerfeld model [AM ch.
+- Electrons in metals and interaction with the electromagnetic field (Dielectric function, transport properties of metals): Drude model and Sommerfeld model [AM ch.
 1,2].
-Semiclassical model.
+Semiclassical model [AM Ch.
+12].

 - Intrinsic and extrinsic (doped) semiconductors - T dependence of the number of charge carriers [AM cap.
 28]